-The Minister for Infrastructure, Planning and Logistics is responsible for determining applications for Exceptional Development Permit.
-The Planning Act 1999 establishes requirements relating to the exhibition, consultation and reporting of Exceptional Development Permit proposals.
+The Minister for Infrastructure, Planning and Logistics is responsible for determining proposals to grant or vary an Exceptional Development Permit (EDP).
+The Planning Act 1999 establishes requirements relating to the exhibition, consultation and reporting on proposed Exceptional Development Permits.

 Rooming Accommodation is merit assessable in Zone A (Agriculture).
 The use is defined in the Northern Territory Planning Scheme (NTPS) as: